schneidermatic/Elastax/miniobs-115/README.md

-# Receipe 115 - Alerting feature
+# Recipe 115 - Alerting Feature

-miniobs v7.8.1 contains various elastic stack use cases based on elastiv v7.8.1 for demo or learning purposes.
+The recipe is for testing the new 'Alerting' feature which is shipped with the new elastic stack 'v7.8.x'\
+The following description helps you to get up and running without any effort.

+This is made with Herblut/2020 - so please give us a [GitHub Star](https://github.com/prosmc/miniobs/stargazers) if you like the project.\ Thank you in advance!

 SETUP